PensionBee vs. Nest: what’s the difference?

 What fees can I expect from Nest and PensionBee?

 Nest’s fees include a 1.8% contribution fee plus a 0.3% annual management fee.
-The contribution fee means that each time you or your employer contributes, 1.8% of it is deducted.
+The contribution fee means that each time you or your employer contributes to your pot, 1.8% of what you pay in is deducted.

 Over time, this can add up if you’re contributing regularly and could offset the low annual management fee.